nordeim/saas-platform/docs/prompt-2.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create a PRD with improved "pragmatic/practical" design and architecture.
 Focus on English only codebase and using the recently recently released Django 6.0.
 Today is Dec 22, 2025.

+---

+Now, please meticulously review and analyze the attached PRDs and then validate my comparative analysis below with your own analysis assessment.